45North75/whistle/README.md

 ## A Lisp for Web Scraping - Because...
 Why Not?

+Note: I wrote this ages ago, in a fit of boredom during a COVID lockdown long weekend.
+This is not a particularly good example of code, but the whole premise is somewhat funny.
+So I'm pinning it.

 #### Version: ??
 Wsil (*Web Scraping in Lisp*) is a MAL implementation designed around web scraping.This language is derrived from [this](https://github.com/kanaka/mal/blob/master/impls/ts/step4_if_fn_do.ts), and some code has been retained.